Basics

 stuck.
 The atoms still spin and the electrons fly around, but the entire atom

+will not change position.
 Solids can be made up of many things and can have elements or a variety of compounds inside.
-When you get more than one
+When you get more than one type of compound in a solid it is called a mixture.
+Most rocks are mixtures of many different compounds.
+Concrete is a good example of a manmade mixture.

 Crystals